-10. We face certain competitive pressures from the existing competitors and new entrants in both public and private sector.
+22. We face certain competitive pressures from the existing competitors and new entrants in both public and private sector.
 Increased competition and aggressive bidding by such competitors is expected to make our ability to procure business in future more uncertain which may adversely affect our business, financial condition and results of operations.

 Our business is highly competitive.
 With the liberalisation of the Indian economy, the Government has encouraged competitive bidding.
 The competitive bidding process entails managerial time to prepare bids and proposals for contracts and at times requires us to resort to aggressive pricing to be able to be awarded the contracts.
 We may not be in a position to aggressively price our services in the future which may result in loss of business and adversely affect our future prospects.
+In the six months period ended September 30, 2024 and the past three years, we have lost 4 projects to our competitors.